Preps rewind: City High's defensive gem, Lone Tree's rebound, wrestling tournament updates

 No Chief had more than five points or hit more than two shots.
 Three players finished with fewer points than fouls.

-The Little Hawks’ defense has been a force all season — City entered the Keokuk matchup having surrendered an average of just 47.3 points per game, while holding five foes to fewer than 45 points — but Saturday’s effort was certainly over the top.
+The Little Hawks’ defense has been a force all season — City entered the Keokuk matchup having surrendered just 47.3 points per game, while holding five foes to fewer than 45 — but Saturday’s effort was certainly over the top.

 Lions bounce back